Aryza Evolve customer support

 The balance showing on my statements does not seem to be decreasing.
 Is my IP/trustee not paying you?

 It is common for payments to be received at different intervals throughout an insolvency and is dependent on your IP/trustee.
-Should you have any payment queries we would advise you to speak to your IP/trustee directly, who should be able to advise you further.
+Should you have any payment queries please speak to your IP/trustee directly, and they should be able to advise you further.

 Does Max Recovery add interest or charges to my account?